Norms on Categories and Analogs of the Schr\"oder-Bernstein Theorem: Norms from capacities

 for any $C \in \operatorname{GS} (X)$ with $X \in \cat_0$ (note that \cref{eq:extension_subobj} is independent of the representative in $\Cat{Set}_1$). \item if $f\colon X \to Y$ and $C \in \operatorname{GS}(Y)$, then there is a $B \in \operatorname{GS}(X)$ with $ |B| = (F f)^* (|C|) $, that is maximal in $\operatorname{GS}(Y)$ with this property.
 This generalized subobject is called the \definiendum{preimage of $C$ under $f$} and written $ B = f^*(C) $. \end{enumerate} \end{definition}

-The last axiom implies that each $\operatorname{GS}$-subobject of $ S(X)$ is mapped to a monomorphism.
 Often we will encounter the case $\cat[SC] = \cat$ and $S = \id_{\cat}$.
 By abuse of notation we will often write $B \in \operatorname{GS}(X)$ for a representative of $B$.
-Note that a concrete category with generalized subobjects has some similarity to a Grothendieck topology: Think of a representative of an element of $\operatorname{GS}(X)$ as singleton set.
+Note that a concrete category with generalized subobjects has some similarity to a Grothendieck topology: think of a representative of an element of $\operatorname{GS}(X)$ as singleton set.
 Then one may compare the assignment $ \operatorname{GS}$ to a Grothendieck topology, that assigns to each object a family of sieves.

 An example of a concrete category with subobjects is given by

 where $\closed(\situs)$ is the collection of equivalence classes of homeomorphisms onto closed subspaces of $\situs$ and $F$ is the canonical forgetful functor $\Cat{Top} \to \Cat{Set}$: the property of having enough subobjects follows immediately from the fact that preimages of closed sets under continuous maps are closed.